mlfoundations/evalchemy/README.md

 **Args**:

 - `--model`: Which model type or provider is evaluated (example: hf)
-- `--tasks`: Comma-separated list of parameters passed to the model constructor.
-Accepts a string of the format `"arg1=val1,arg2=val2,..."`.
-You can find the list supported arguments [here](https://github.com/EleutherAI/lm-evaluation-harness/blob/365fcda9b85bbb6e0572d91976b8daf409164500/lm_eval/models/huggingface.py#L66).
+- `--tasks`: Tasks to be evaluated
 - `--model_args`: Model path and parameters
 - `--batch_size`: Batch size for inference
 - `--output_path`: Directory to save evaluation results